- and

 Scope levels:

-Names defined in current module Code in global scope cannot access local variables
+- Names defined in current module Note: Code in global scope cannot access local variables

-• globals() - return dict of module scope variables
+- globals() - return Dictionary of module scope variables

-• locals() - return dict of local scope variables
+- locals() - return Dictionary of local scope variables

 >>> global_name = 1